 If you are coming in HOT, then we need to approve you as a “provisional client” after a review of your case, your operation, your ability to pay for our services, and your potential to meet Program requirements if we “save” your FFL.
 We also have a quota of total HOT cases we will take at any one time.

-A. That depends.
-If you are an existing FFLGuard client in good standing (meaning that you meet our 90 point requirement from the Law Plus Guidelines™ and Additional Services) then it would cost you NOTHING.
+That depends.
+If you are an existing FFLGuard client in good standing (meaning that you meet our 90 point requirement from the Law Plus Guidelines™ and Additional Services) then it would cost you NOTHING to have counsel on your side.
 ZERO.
 ZIP.
 NADA.

 If you are not an existing FFLGuard client, then the total fees and costs could be anywhere between $10,000 and $100,000 no matter who represents you.
 The main factor usually depends on your legal team’s experience… if you engage a lawyer who is not from FFLGuard, then they usually end up calling us for help.
 As a result, you could end up paying us anyway!

 So if you are not an existing FFLGuard client, and you come to FFLGuard HOT, we first need to decide to take your case.
 If we do, you are only accepted into our Program on a provisional basis, and we will reduce our normal and customary fees to handle your matter as a courtesy.

 As far as clients coming in HOT, we would consider making financial concessions if the matter was one that would have a wide-reaching effect on the FFLGuard client base.
 Otherwise, your payment of fees as a HOT client is proof to us that you are serious about your FFL and your business.
 We aren’t interested in those who aren’t interested in their own well-being.